- What is user experience design?

 - Jake Knapp is a former design partner at Google Ventures and author of Sprint, which defines Google’s design sprint methodology.
 Jake signed my copy of Sprint.
 Jake is swell.

 - Alan Weiss is a consultant and author of Million Dollar Consulting, which argues that price should reflect the value a service generates, rather than the time it took to complete.

-Other swell design people include: Tim Brown, Jared Spool, Jakob Nielsen, Steve Blank, Wilson Miner, Daniel Burka, Charlie Deets, Naz Hamid, Leah Buley, Leisa Reichelt, Tim Van Damme, Marc Edwards, Robert Andersen, David Merfield, Scott Thomas, Nick Disabato, Lee Munroe, Shay Howe, & Matt Williams.
+Other swell design people include: Tim Brown, Jared Spool, Jakob Nielsen, Steve Blank, Wilson Miner, Daniel Burka, Charlie Deets, Naz Hamid, Leah Buley, Leisa Reichelt, Luke Wroblewski, Tim Van Damme, Marc Edwards, Robert Andersen, Daniel Eden, David Merfield, Scott Thomas, Nick Disabato, Lee Munroe, Nick Kolenda, Shay Howe, and Matt Williams.